standardgalactic/airdock/README.md

-# ari-on-docker
+# airdock

 [![Travis-CI Build Status](https://travis-ci.org/seankross/ari-on-docker.svg?branch=master)](https://travis-ci.org/seankross/ari-on-docker)

+## Automated Instructor in R on Docket

-ari-on-docker is a Docker image that allows you to quickly start using [Ari](https://github.com/seankross/ari) on your own computer with minimum local configuration.
+airdock (ari-on-docker) is a Docker image that allows you to quickly start using [Ari](https://github.com/seankross/ari) on your own computer with minimum local configuration.
 Ari uses many features bundled with FFmpeg, and local configuration of these features can be tedious.
 The goal of ari-on-docker is